This Day In Literary History

 This decision angered fans of the musical, but Warner was concerned that casting Andrews would be risky because she had no film experience.
 Then he found that Audrey Hepburn couldn't sing, so her vocals had to be dubbed by Marni Nixon.

-To make matters worse, that same year, Julie Andrews gave an Oscar winning performance in the classic Disney movie musical Mary Poppins - beating Hepburn for the Academy Award!
+But Julie Andrews got the last laugh - she gave an Oscar winning performance in the classic Disney movie musical Mary Poppins - beating Hepburn for the Academy Award!

 Quote Of The Day